MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-examples.md

 - `Table.LastN`: Once Power Query receives all records from the `fact_Sale` table, it uses the Power Query engine to filter the table and keep only the last 10 rows.
 - `Table.SelectColumns`: Power Query will use the output of the `Table.LastN` node and apply a new transform called `Table.SelectColumns`, which selects the specific columns that you want to keep from a table.

 For its evaluation, this query had to download all rows and fields from the `fact_Sale` table.
-This query took an average of 3 minutes and 4 seconds to be processed in a standard instance of Power BI dataflows (which accounts for the evaluation and loading processed of data to dataflows).
+This query took an average of 3 minutes and 4 seconds to be processed in a standard instance of Power BI dataflows (which accounts for the evaluation and loading of data to dataflows).

 ## Partial query folding example